 Daybreak Famers Market Beginnings

 In 2017, Stephanie moved to Daybreak from Huntington Beach, California.
 As she settled into her new community, it struck her that Daybreak would benefit greatly from a farmer’s market.
 As a strong supporter of local businesses and growers, Stephanie was determined to make it happen.
-And we are excited to welcome the Daybreak Farmers Market back for its fourth season.
+And we are excited to welcome the Daybreak Farmers Market back.

 “I’ve always tried to eat as close to where my food was grown as possible.
 In fact, my family either grew or harvested most of our own food when I was a child.
 Because of that, I value the incredibly dedicated and often difficult work that small producers put into their products,” said Stephanie.
 “I’ve been shopping farmer’s markets since the 1980’s and thought that a farmers market would be the next logical step for a community like Daybreak.”